dotnet/csharpstandard/standard/statements.md

 Because a `throw` statement unconditionally transfers control elsewhere, the end point of a `throw` statement is never reachable.

 When an exception is thrown, control is transferred to the first `catch` clause in an enclosing `try` statement that can handle the exception.
 The process that takes place from the point of the exception being thrown to the point of transferring control to a suitable exception handler is known as ***exception propagation***.
 Propagation of an exception consists of repeatedly evaluating the following steps until a `catch` clause that matches the exception is found.
 In this description, the ***throw point*** is initially the location at which the exception is thrown.
+This behavior is specified in (§21.4).

 - In the current function member, each `try` statement that encloses the throw point is examined.
 For each statement `S`, starting with the innermost `try` statement and ending with the outermost `try` statement, the following steps are evaluated: